 Pedestrian Access and Mobility Plans Bundanoon Villages - Appendix Maps of Traffic Volumes Crash Statistics(PDF, 2MB)

-To report a pothole on a road that is classified as regional or local:
+To report a pothole on a road that is classified as a regional or local road:

 Request a Service

-To report a pothole on a road that is classified as state, contact:
+To report a pothole on a road that is classified as a state road, contact: